Budibase/website/content/blog/automation/create-a-workflow-model.md

 This allows us to achieve a higher degree of sophistication in our workflows than we could with a sequential model, while also making it easier to ensure effective oversight and transparency.

 As such, it’s a valuable approach to effectively managing workflows of all kinds.
 As we’ll see a little later, this is best leveraged in conjunction with automated decision-making.

+You might also like our guide to [business process optimization](https://budibase.com/blog/automation/business-process-optimization/).

 ## How to create a workflow model in 8 steps